 Cablevision has issued options to purchase, and stock appreciation rights in respect of, its Cablevision NY Group Class A Common Stock.
 In connection with the Distribution, each Cablevision option outstanding (whether held by a Cablevision employee or our employee) will become two options: one will be an option to acquire Cablevision NY Group Class A Common Stock and one an option to acquire our Class A Common Stock.
 Similarly, each Cablevision right outstanding (whether held by a Cablevision employee or our employee) will become a right with respect to Cablevision NY Group Class A Common Stock and a right with respect to our Class A Common Stock.
 The options and the rights with respect to our Class A Common Stock will be issued under our Employee Stock Plan.
 The existing exercise price will be allocated between the existing Cablevision options/rights and our new options/rights based upon the average of the volume weighted average prices ("VWAP") of the Cablevision NY Group Class A Common Stock and our Class A Common Stock for each trading day in the ten trading-day period immediately following the Distribution, and the underlying share amount will take into account the distribution ratio (i.e., the number of shares of Cablevision NY Group Class A Common Stock in respect of which one share of our Class A Common Stock will be issued).
-The Cablevision options/rights and our new options/rights will not be exercisable during a period beginning on a date prior to the Distribution determined by Cablevision in its sole discretion, and continuing until the exercise prices of the Cablevision options/rights and our new options/rights are determined after the Distribution, or such longer period as Cablevision or we determine is necessary with respect to our and Cablevision's respective awards.
-Other than the split of the Cablevision options and rights and the allocation of the existing exercise price, upon issuance of our new options and rights there will be no additional adjustment to the existing Cablevision options and
+The Cablevision options/rights and our new options/rights and our new options/rights and to the Distribution determined by Cablevision in its sole discretion, and continuing until the exercise prices of the Cablevision options' respective awards.
+Other than the split of the Cablevision options and rights and the allocation of the existing exercise price, upon issuance of our new options and rights there will be no additional adjustment to the existing Cablevision and rights.
+The options and rights that we issue in respect of outstanding Cablevision stock options and rights will be affected by a change in control or going private transaction of the Company or Cablevision, as set for